 Fánaí smiled at the magic and realized he had found part of what he had searched for.
 Meaning and purpose, where his choices and actions made a difference, not only in his life but in someone else’s too.
 The past could not be left behind—he could never recover who and what he’d lost—but his step would be lighter as he continued his journey.

 Having just read this story, I think you’ll understand its context and message, but I want to touch on it here.

 In our lives, we all go through adversity.
-Good things we expect to happen… don’t.
-People who seem believable; they seem honest in their words and intentions.
-Prove they are not.
-Someone we love is lost.
-And it devastates us.
-We cry over what’s happened (or not happened) because we’re hurt, sad or bereft.
+Good things we expect to happen.
+Don’t.
+People who present as believable and appear honest in their words and intentions.
+Then prove they are not.
+Someone we love is lost… and it devastates us.
+We cry over what’s happened (or not happened) because we’re hurt, sad, or bereft.

-But—in life—at other times bad things we’ve worried over, never materialize.
+But—in life—at other times, bad things we’ve worried over never materialize.
 Someone we don’t trust based on appearances or our superficial judgment proves us wrong.
 They speak the truth and stand by us when we have no reason to expect them to do so.
 They earn our trust by their actions.
-And sometimes when something beautiful happens, we cry because we’re happy… the most profound kind that touches the wellspring of our soul.
+And sometimes, when something beautiful happens, we cry because we’re happy… the most profound thing that touches our soul’s wellspring.

-One of the most important things to realize in life is that hard times and sadness are transitory (though they may not appear so at the time).
-Moving beyond them, changing bad into good only happens if we have faith in ourselves and believe that if what we want is worth it, then doing what may be hard is what we must do.
+One of the most important things to realize is that hard times and sadness are transitory (though they may not appear so at the time).
+Moving beyond them, changing bad into good only happens if we have faith in ourselves and believe that if what we want is worth it, then doing what may be hard… is what we must do.

 And this is perhaps the most important thing to learn: We must try… must take that first step.
 Then another.
 And another.
-Even though we may get lost along the way.
-Even though we may make many attempts and still fail.
+Though we may get lost along the way.
+Though we may make many attempts and still fail.